Document intake pipelines

 Most "AI build" consultancies optimize for the demo.
 This engagement optimizes for the steady state.

-Lock the use case to one specific workflow.
+Lock the use case to one workflow.
 Collect 50 to 200 real examples for evals.
 Pick the model strategy against cost and latency targets.

 If you're on a different stack, I'll learn yours in the first week.
 The eval discipline, the routing logic, and the observability patterns travel.